sipolac/cryptogram-solver/README.md

 ## Overview

 The goal of this project is to create a tool that can automatically solve [cryptograms](https://en.wikipedia.org/wiki/Cryptogram), where are puzzles often found in newspapers.
-The tool should be able to take a piece of text like this...
+The tool should be able to take a string like this...

 `"OZYEJOK HEZ QAKH DJFIJLFZ YZKIFH AV JFF ZWIGJHRAX RK HEZ JLRFRHT HA QJBZ T AIYKZFV WA HEZ HERXU TAI EJDZ HA WA, MEZX RH AIUEH HA LZ WAXZ, MEZHEZY TAI FRBZ RH AY XAH."`